 The European Council meets at least twice a year and always in Brussels.
 As the topics it addresses are becoming increasingly complex, it needs more time for its discussions, so the President regularly convenes informal special meetings in addition to the regular meetings.

 What are European Council conclusions?

 The outcomes of European Council meetings are summarised as “conclusions” and published.
 These conclusions form the political guidelines for the work of the European Commission and the Council of the European Union.

 European Council, Council of the European Union, Council of Europe – which is which?

 The names are similar and thus confusing.
 Apart from the European Council, there is the Council of the European Union, which is also referred to as the Council of Ministers.
 Every six months, the Presidency rotates among the EU member states.
-The so-called EU Council Presidency currently holds Germany, from1 July to 31 December 2020.
-Its members are not the Heads of State and Government, but rather ministers from the member states.
+Germany currently holds the Presidency of the Council from1 July to 31 December 2020.
+The Council's members are not the heads of state and government, but rather ministers from the member states.
 Depending on the field where decisions need to be made, the Council of the European Union comprises different members.
-For example, EU foreign ministers form the Foreign Affairs Council, while economic affairs and finance ministers make up the Economic and Financial Affairs Council (Ecofin).
+For example, EU foreign ministers form the Foreign Affairs Council, while economic affairs and finance ministers make up the Economic and Financial Affairs Council (ECOFIN).

 The Council of Europe is not a body of the European Union, but rather an autonomous group of European countries with 47 member states.